tallacman/concrete5_coding_requirements/README.md

 ## Your theme must:
 - be in the package format and install properly for the minimum version of concrete5 as specified in your package controller.

+- be properly coded to html5 standards.
+Use <https://validator.w3.org/> to confirm your code is clean before submission.

 - must contain a portable network graphics file (png) named icon.png in your package root.
 The size of this icon will be 97 pixels square with 4 pixel rounded corners.

 - include a portable network graphics file (png) named thumbnail.png, properly sized to an aspect ration of 4 to 3.
 Keep this file under 360 pixels wide.
 It will currently display only at 120 x 90 pixels so excessive width is unnecessary.